 Eight agencies participated in the Lawn Be Gone!
-Program in FY 2019-20 (see Table 4-2).
-In total, the BAWSCA member agencies issued 10 rebates in FY 2019-20 and supported the conversion of 9,063 square feet of turf grass to water-efficient landscaping.
-The total program expenditure, including administration costs, was approximately \$17,608.
-This decrease is largely attributed to the COVID-19 pandemic as residents were not looking to take on large retrofit projects.
-A total of \$519,839 in rebates have been paid to customers within the BAWSCA service area since the program began in 2010.
+Program in FY 2020-21 (see Table 4-1).
+In total, the BAWSCA member agencies issued 18 rebates in FY 2020-21 and supported the conversion of 16,963 square feet of turf grass to water-efficient landscaping.
+The total program expenditure, including administration costs, was approximately \$42,922.
+A total of \$557,001 in rebates have been paid to customers within the BAWSCA service area since the program began in 2010.